ethyca/fides/docs/fides/docs/index.md

 ## Principles

-* Data Governance as YAML
+* Data Lineage as YAML
-* Compliance checks at the CI layer
+* Compliance controls at the CI layer
 * Synergy between engineers and lawyers

 ## Example

-To make things more concrete, the following is a real-world example of how Fides supports proactive compliance with data privacy laws.
+To make things more concrete, the following is a realistic example of how Fides supports proactive compliance with data privacy laws.